The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Reduction of Chandra Data

 \subsection{Density Profile}

-Radial gas density profiles were created by first measuring the number of counts at 0.5-2 keV in concentric annuli and dividing these numbers by the annulus area to get the surface brightness in count per square arcsecond.
+Radial gas density profiles were created by first obtaining the number of counts at 0.5-2 keV in concentric annuli and dividing this number by the annulus area to get the surface brightness in count per square arcsecond.
 The spacing for the radial bins is equally separated in the logarithmic scale for 30 bins with a minimum spacing of 1$^{\prime\prime}$ and excluding the central 1$^{\prime\prime}$ where the central point source dominates.
 We use a maximum radius of $\sim$450$^{\prime\prime}$ to ensure that we have enough counts to get a good constraint on the surface brightness for each annulus.
 The simulated point source profile was subtracted from the surface brightness profile, as described in the previous section, to remove the surface brightness contribution from the central AGN, (see Fig.~\ref{fig::17214_temp}).
-The surface brightness is converted to units of physical density using the normalization terms from the spectral fitting (see Section~\ref{sec::temp}).
+The surface brightness was converted to units of physical density using the normalization terms from the spectral fitting (see Section~\ref{sec::temp}).

-The analytic expression for the 3-D density profile that we use, a modified $\beta$-model, represents features of observed X-ray density profiles, including a power-law cusp, a two-component $\beta$-function with small and large scale slopes, and a second $\beta$-model component with small core radius to represent the cool core~\citep{2006VikhlininA}.
+The analytic expression for the 3D density profile that we use, a modified $\beta$-model, represents features of observed X-ray density profiles, including a power-law cusp, a two-component $\beta$-function with small- and large-scale slopes, and a second $\beta$-model component with a small core radius to represent the cool core~\citep{2006VikhlininA}.
 The complete model for the density profile is

 where $n_p n_e(r)$ is the product of the proton and electron densities.
-We fixed $\gamma=3$ and $\epsilon\le5$, while all other parameters are free.
-Before fitting the 3-D model to the 2-D data, we project the model onto a 2-D plane by integrating along the line of sight~\citep{2006VikhlininA}.
+We fixed $\gamma=3$ and $\epsilon\le5$, while all other parameters were free.
+Before fitting the 3D model to the 2D data, we project the model onto a 2D plane by integrating along the line of sight~\citep{2006VikhlininA}.
 This projected model is fit to the model, using \textit{emcee}~\citep{2013Foreman-Mackey}.